 JEFFERSON PARK HISTORIC SIGN CAMPAIGN

-Join your neighbors in the campaign to fund 46 signs.
+We are ahead of schedule and installed Historic Neighborhood signs.
+We owe the city for the installation.
+Join 15 of your neighbors in the campaign to fund 46 signs.
 Any support is welcome!

 HOW TO GIVE